craig8196/ss/README.md

             return 1;
         }

-1. Better example, you can do this:
+1. Better example, do this:

         void
         function do_something(SS *s)